Etimo/diamonds2/example-bots/node/README.md

 `bot register --name <name> --email <email> --password <password> --team <team>`

 Add the team abbreviation of the team you want your bot to be a part of.
-You can see a list of all teams at diamonds.etimo.se.
+You can see a list of all teams at diamonds.etimo.se/teams.

 The application will print out a token if the registration was successful.
 Don't loose this token, you have to use this token to control your bot.